Medical Advice

 Which is Better: Ambien Or Lunesta?

-Choosing between Lunesta and Zolpidem (Ambien) may be hard among sleeping pills.
-Both Ambien and Lunesta work well to address sleep issues.
+It can be difficult to decide between Ambien and Lunesta, Which is more effective for treating sleep problems.
 Lunesta could stay active extended than Ambien because of its prolonged half-life.
 Also, Lunesta can begin to have its full effects a little quicker than Ambien.
 However, some of the research suggests that Ambien may help you fall asleep more quickly.
 This is so if you take the recommended dosage.
 Lunesta for others and Ambien for certain people may work better.
 Consult with your doctor to become knowledgeable.
 That should help you find the right pick.

 Side Effects